rcguy/ts3server/README.md

-##Auto Install the Linux TeamSpeak 3 Server
+##Auto Install the Linux TeamSpeak 3 Server on Ubuntu
 ### What this script does:
 - Creates a new user to run the TeamSpeak 3 Server
 - Downloads and installs the server